cwonjin11/data-piper/README.md

 ## Description

 This Web application is a SPA (Single Page Application), built with Ruby on Rails as a backend and React.JS as a frontend.
 Users can conveniently find details of clients or candidates using the search bar.
-Given data has been seeded(saved) in DB(SQL3)
+Given data has been seeded(saved) in DB(SQLite)

 ## Installation